seandersontlu/Concert-Seat-Reservation-Group-Project/README.txt

     public final int COLS_PER_SECTION = 5;
             -- Constant number of columns

 TicketGUI.java          (DO NOT USE)
     This program is an old version of the rough GUI created with NetBeans, consider scrapping.

-TicketGui2.java
+TicketGui2.java         (USE THIS VERSION OF THE GUI)
     Tis program is a better version of the GUI, cleaned up and altered.
-    USE THIS VERSION OF THE GUI.

 TicketServer.java
     This program in the server for both the GUI and text based client.
 It